Leeroy New: 2013-present: Gates Of Hell

 The exhibit was divided into three parts, a cave made of mangrove root formations, a hanging latex installation, and an area filled with floating geometrical structures.
 The exhibit closed November 2013.

+Lanson Place

+Leroy designed the Lanson Place-SM Mall of Asia artworks on the second floor ceiling which portrayed huge wind wave.

 Artistic practice

 On being an artist, New states he prefers to be the kind that "can project his sensibilities into whatever form or medium he chooses to utilize for whatever reason".
 He also says, "[the] idea of public art, and transforming your immediate environment—it’s more of an active participation for me to transform the environment.
 It's my way of contributing and transforming my society".
 As a child his parents referred to him as 'a member of the Addam's Family' because of his weirdness as well as his fascination for horror and Philippine folklore.

 He is also known for making TV show props and costumes.
 He enjoys working on props that allow him to design from a grand scale.
 It seems he does not favor any particular medium, rather he loves experimenting with and exploring as many mediums as he possibly can.
 His childhood dream is to work on a movie set, where he can dictate the form and appearance of the set he is being asked to create.

 When asked about working on fashion pieces, his basic principles are applied in a similar way, albeit slightly different.
 He admires the works of Hussein Chalayan, Alexander McQueen, and Eiko Ishioka.
 He is also interested in eventually making toys.

 Many of his works are inspired by mythology, film, video games, and other artists.
 Besides his fascination for Philippine folklore and western legends, he has expressed interest in Kaiju, or giant monsters in Japanese anime and television.
 Amongst his other influences, he cites H.R.
 Giger, Jason and the Argonauts, director Guillermo del Toro, and playing as alien characters in video games such as StarCraft, as well as being a fan of the trading card game Magic: The Gathering.